 - As expected, both gastropods and bivalves show remarkably similar Ordovician diversity trajectories on a global scale, thus lending support to the synoptic model of global evolutionary faunas.

-- 2Relating to the Synoptic Gospels.More example sentences
+- 2Of or relating to the Synoptic Gospels.More example sentences

 - In John, although there are a few parabolic sayings, there are no parables comparable with the synoptic tradition.